Welcome to the tutorial Last updated May 12, 2012

 Pushing the "Show" button will allow you to see the traits for that particular disease.
 The bar graph represents the average prevalence of the traits in the disease.

+Below the bar graph you will see the form if you wish to submit a new trait to the disease.
+You need to fill out all parts of the form.
 Below the form you will see the complete list of traits added including the references.
 The references are listed at the very bottom of the page with their respective pubmed abstract.

 Below the list of diseases in the "Show diseases and traits" tab you can find the form that you can use if you wish to suggest the addition of a new disease to the database.
 Simply fill out the form and click the submit button.
 Each part of the form must be filled out.
 After you have clicked submit we will review the suggestions and either accept the changes or contact you to discuss your suggestions.